Swiss drones are flying high

 Swiss industry is at the forefront of unmanned aerial vehicles for commercial use.
 Here are some examples of highly innovative Swiss firms.

 Swiss drones are everywhere – from agriculture to journalism, from the mining industry to the humanitarian sphere.
-In a report published last February, the Federal Office of Civil Aviation (FOCA) notes that Swiss companies specialise in sophisticated civilian drones and high performance, complex systems.
+In a report published in February 2016, the Federal Office of Civil Aviation (FOCA) notes that Swiss companies specialise in sophisticated civilian drones and high performance, complex systems.

 What accounts for Switzerland's strength in this area?
-Its liberal regulations, its expertise in robotics and microsystems, and close ties between research and industry.
+Strong collaboration between the authorities and industry through the Swiss U-Space Implementation (SUSI) partnership, expertise in robotics and microsystems, and close ties between research and industry.
 The two Swiss federal institutes of technology – in Lausanne (EPFL) and Zurich (ETH Zurich) – have indeed produced most of the start-ups.

 The National Centre of Competence in Research (NCCR) Robotics, which is funded by the Swiss National Science Foundation, also plays an important role.
 NCCR Robotics was created in 2010 to promote the robotics industry in Switzerland.
 It brings together some 20 professors, more than a hundred researchers and four universities – including the EPFL and ETH Zurich – and it awards innovation grants.

 Between entrepreneurship funds, competitions and venture capital, there are numerous ways for start-ups to fund their first phase.
 "The second stage of financing is a challenge," according to Igor Ivanov, co-founder of Gamaya (see the company descriptions below).
 "Switzerland is a great environment, with a lot of talented people," adds Ivanov, who is from Russia and studied in St Gallen.